HelmholtzAI-Consultants-Munich/napari-organoid-counter/.napari/DESCRIPTION.md

 ## Intended Audience & Supported Data

-This plugin has been developed and tested with 2D CZI microscopy images of lunch organoids.
+This plugin has been developed and tested with 2D CZI microscopy images of lung organoids.
 The images have been previously converted from a 3D stack to 2D using an extended focus algorithm.
 This plugin only supports single channel grayscale images.
 This plugin may be used as a baseline for developers who wish to extend the plugin to work with other types of input images and/or improve the detection algorithm.

 ## Dependencies